galaxyproject/galaxy-language-server/client/README.md

 This Python is used to create the virtual environment in which the language server will be installed.

+## Troubleshooting
+If you encounter any problem during the language server installation open the Visual Studio Code `Console log` and then find any error message with the `[gsl]` prefix.
+You can access this log from the menu `Help > Toggle Developer Tools > Console`.
+Then, search the issues [here](https://github.com/galaxyproject/galaxy-language-server/issues) to see if the problem is already has a solution or feel free to open a new issue with the error message you found in the console log.

+Some possible errors:
+- ``The selected file is not a valid Python <version> path!``.
+If you select a python binary that is not compatible with the required version this message will appear.
+You can reload the extension to try and select the correct version the next time it asks for it.

 # Configuration
 You can customize some of the features with various settings either placing them in the settings.json file in your workspace or editing them through the Settings Editor UI.